AutoPacker-OSS/autopacker/general-api/README.md

 # General API

-The general API for frontend and backend
+The general API for frontend and backend.
+Mainly contains the organization implementation.